 Tips for starting a cheer squad

-Once you’ve become an established cheerleading team, you’ll want to have continuing improvement plans.
-We have a few tips that you should follow to see long term success with your program.
+Once you’ve established an established cheerleading team, you’ll want to have continuing improvement plans.
+We have a few tips that you should follow to see long-term success with your program.

 Get the proper qualifications

 Having the proper qualifications can save you from issues down the road.
-Here are a few types of qualifications that all cheerleading teams should have:
+Here are a few types of qualifications that all cheerlead programs should have:

-• Background checks: Every adult coming in contact with your cheerleaders should have a completed criminal background check.
-This will ensure that you’re keeping your athletes safety top of mind
+- Background checks: Every adult coming in contact with your cheerleaders should have a completed criminal background check.
+This will ensure that you’re keeping your athletes' safety top of your mind

 Make a cheerleading business plan

-Your business plan is a document that lays out your organization’s goals and plans for the future.
-Components of a business plan can include a mission statement, services offered, financial projections and future growth plans.
+Your business plan is a document that outlines your organization’s goals and plans for the future.
+Its components can include a mission statement, services offered, financial projections, and future growth plans.

 During this time, you’ll also want to create your team’s budget since you’ll be evaluating the health of your finances and making future projections.
 You can use our sports budget template to get started!